 Employers and academics in Europe, the USA and most Commonwealth countries now recognize that the practice of public relations (corporate communications) is an applied discipline grounded in its immediate social context.
 To succeed in the field, practitioners need to develop and apply public relations administration skills and the knowledge of how contemporary societies work and interact with commercial, institutional and political forces and trends.

-Consequently, your studies in the Corporate Communications program will provide you with a solid foundation in at least one of several bodies of knowledge before studying public relations.
+Consequently, your studies in the Public Relations - Corporate Communications program will provide you with a solid foundation in at least one of several bodies of knowledge before studying public relations.
 These include political science, economics, history, English literature, sociology, psychology, science, philosophy and business or public administration.

 In addition to tuition and living expenses, you should budget approximately $1,200 for textbooks and $500 for incidentals associated with various class and research activities.

 Study in Europe

 Enrol in the Public Relations - Corporate Communications program in September and you'll have the option of completing your second semester at a "Seneca partner" college or university in Belgium, The Netherlands or France.
 We have exchange opportunities that allow our students to study corporate communication abroad for one semester for no additional tuition fees, while receiving full credit toward graduation from Seneca.
 A limited number of places are available each year and students are selected by committee.

 - A recognized degree or three-year post-secondary diploma from an accredited institution.

 - Statement of interest

 - Applicants will be invited to attend an orientation session where they will complete the writing test and submit their statement of interest.